 Children are born into this world with an intrinsic need for love, affection, and safety from their caregivers.
-When they get these things, the result is a secure attachment between the child and the caregiver.
-However, when these fundamentals are missing, it can result in trauma to the child, beginning at an early age.
-It can also cause them to have a different type of attachment style.
-With ambivalent attachment, a type of insecure attachment, the child may receive love, affection, and safety, but not in a way that develops healthy relationships.
+When they get these things, the child may feel a secure attachment to their caregiver.
+However, when these fundamentals are missing, it may result in early childhood trauma.
+It may also cause them to have a different attachment style.
+With ambivalent attachment, a kind of insecure attachment, the child may receive love, affection, and safety, but not in a way that develops healthy relationships.

-You may wonder how the way you were treated as a baby can affect you now as an adult.
-You could also wonder why this is important.
-To answer these questions, we must first look at ambivalent attachment and what it is.
+You may wonder how how you were treated as a baby can affect you as an adult.
+You could also wonder why this matters.
+To answer these questions, let’s examine the ambivalent attachment style to understand how it works.

-When infants or children receive love and affection sporadically from their parents or caregivers in infancy and childhood from their mother, father, or caregiver, it can result in long-lasting problems for the infant and child.
-This could include an anxious-ambivalent attachment pattern.
-When the parent is inconsistent in their behavior and attitude towards a child, the child may struggle to understand why love and affection get taken away or dished out randomly.
-This unpredictability can create fear and confusion because they don't know when they'll get love and when they'll be neglected.
-They are not safe in their environment in the way that securely attached children are, and thus, they become insecurely attached.
+When infants or children receive love and affection sporadically from their parents or caregivers in infancy and childhood, it can result in long-lasting challenges.
+This may include an anxious-ambivalent attachment pattern.
+When the parent is inconsistent in their behavior and attitude towards a child, they may struggle to understand why love and affection are randomly given or taken away.

-This anxious-ambivalent attachment may follow children as they become adults, and it can show up in their beliefs that love and affection are fleeting, sporadic sentiments may continue into adulthood.
-Their childhood trauma, which prevented them from becoming securely attached to their primary caregiver or attachment figure as a young child, may result in them feeling anxious, hesitant, nervous, or shy as an adult (thus the term anxious-ambivalent or simply ambivalent).
-They may cry, feel emotional separation from their mom or dad, or be afraid of touch, even in later romantic relationships.
+This anxious-ambivalent attachment may follow children as they become adults, and it can show up in their beliefs that love and affection are fleeting and sporadic sentiments.
+This kind of childhood trauma, which may have prevented them from becoming securely attached to their primary caregiver or attachment figure as a young child, may make them feel anxious, hesitant, nervous, or shy as an adult.
+They may cry, feel emotional separation from their parents, or be afraid of touch in later romantic relationships.

 According to studies in psychology, attachment theory, and the work of psychologist Mary Ainsworth, there are four styles of attachment:

-Secure Attachment: Approximately 60% of the population falls within this style of attachment.
-They tend to have a safe childhood; they were able to rely on their parents and had the courage and confidence to venture out on their own.
+Approximately 60% of the population has this attachment style.
+They may have had a safe childhood where they could rely on their parents to have the courage and confidence to venture out independently.
 When they grow up, they tend to feel safe in their relationships, connected to their partners, and confident in their love and support.
-Yet, they still feel free and independent.
+They often feel free and independent.

 People with an avoidant attachment style – also known as dismissive or anxious-avoidant – may distance themselves from their partners emotionally.
-They prefer being isolated and not relying on anyone.
-They are very independent and can be dismissive of the idea of needing anyone.
-They often choose to remain detached and unemotional in romantic and social relationships.
+They might prefer being isolated and not relying on anyone.
+They can be independent and dismissive of the idea of needing anyone.
+They often remain detached and unemotional in romantic and social relationships.

-Fearful Avoidant Attachment: People in this category, which is sometimes called disorganized attachment, live in limbo.
-They may be scared of getting too close to someone, but they may also be scared of becoming too distant and being alone.
-This leads to an unpredictable and reactive emotional state, and their relationships tend to be overly dramatic and erratic.
+People with a disorganized attachment style – also known as a fearful-avoidant attachment – may feel like they live in limbo.
+They may be scared of getting too close to someone, but they may also fear becoming too distant and being alone.
+This may lead to an unpredictable and reactive emotional state, and their relationships can be erratic.

-Although those with an anxious-ambivalent attachment style want intimate relationships and yearn for increased intimacy at all times, they may struggle to form these types of relationships as a result of their insecurities.
-People who have an ambivalent attachment style may be overly concerned about being rejected by others and often seek out support from others when they feel distress.
+People with an anxious-ambivalent attachment style may desire intimate relationships and yearn for increased intimacy but may struggle with these needs because of their insecurities.
+Additionally, they may be concerned about rejection and seek support from others when distressed.

-Perhaps the best way to develop positive coping strategies for the future is to connect with a therapist who specializes in attachment issues.
-Often, our attachment styles intersect with other mental health conditions such as depression and anxiety.
-Therapy can help you uncover your anxious attachment pattern, identify the way your attachment figures early in life affected your attachment security as a child, address any mental health conditions resulting from these interactions, and actively work to change your attachment behavior.
+Our attachment styles may intersect with other mental health conditions, such as depression and anxiety.
+Therapy can help you uncover your anxious attachment pattern, identify how your attachment figures may have affected your attachment security as a child, address any mental health conditions resulting from these interactions, and actively work through these mental health challenges.

-Online therapy can be an effective way of working through attachment issues and experiences related to ambivalent attachment.
-If the idea of walking into a therapist's office makes you uncomfortable or you fear judgment and a lack of understanding from others due to your insecure attachment, consider connecting with a therapist through BetterHelp.
+Online therapy can offer an effective way of working through challenges with attachment styles and experiences related to ambivalent attachment.
+If the idea of walking into a therapist's office makes you uncomfortable or you fear judgment and a lack of understanding from others because of insecurities, consider connecting with a therapist through BetterHelp.
 They have licensed professionals who can assist you from the comfort of your own home.
-You can even participate in counseling completely unidentified.

-Read below for some reviews of BetterHelp counselors from people who experience similar issues:
+Read below for some reviews of BetterHelp counselors from people who experience similar struggles.

 "Natasha is a very insightful, kind, and compassionate counselor.
 Her gentle, professional approach to guiding you through a problem shows her empathy and understanding.
 She helped me see some childhood issues that I hadn't addressed in years."